nbielak/studyguidenotes/algorithms.md

 # AVL Trees

-way to keep binary trees balanced
+way to keep binary search trees balanced

 height of node = level of node
     longest path of node to leaf